GoLabra/labra/README.md

-# Running Admin Panel for GoLabra CMS
+# Running LabraGo Admin Panel

 ## Prerequisites
 To run this project, ensure you have the following installed on your system: